 Seriously concerned by the lack of transparency on data usage by data analytics and social media companies,

-Acknowledging the lack of enforcement of the General Data Protection Regulation (GDPR)[efn_note]The General Data Protection Regulation (GDPR) governs the protection of personal data and enhances digital privacy for people located in the EU.[/efn_note] such as the lack of application and jurisprudence,
+Acknowledging the lack of enforcement of the General Data Protection Regulation (GDPR)2 such as the lack of application and jurisprudence,

 MOTION FOR A RESOLUTION BY THE COMMITTEE ON ENVIRONMENTAL AFFAIRS

 Bearing in mind that an unhealthy diet while young can have long lasting consequences throughout people’s lives, various Member States have introduced measures to address this such as regulations on products as well as education and awareness raising campaigns.
 With recent talks of increasing the EU’s competences in the field of health, what should be done, to further ensure children’s right to a healthy life?